Saturday, April 2, 2022

 Sometimes I try to analyze complex systems, to articulate cause-effect laws and to describe mechanisms accounting for them.
 For example, what is evil, and what are its causes?

-Basic drives to preserve and enhance the self characterize all living things: single cells, plants, animals, families, species, religions, ethnicities, geographic regions.
+Basic drives to preserve, enhance and procreate the self characterize all living things: single cells, plants, animals, families, species, religions, ethnicities, geographic regions.
 Selves typically relate to nonselves (others) competitively, predatorially and/or selfishly.
 Thus, our natural drives often cause suffering.
 Unnecessary or unjust suffering is evil.

 Typically we, ourselves, lack the empathy to appreciate the evil done to others.
 We are even thrilled by the sight of competitors, enemies and perpetrators harmed by our agents (military, law enforcers).
 We even dream of inflicting such harm.
 Concern for our enemy’s suffering seems unpatriotic.
-Concern for a perpetrator’s suffering seems misguided, though perfectly consistent with understanding of scientific determinism.
+Concern for a perpetrator’s suffering seems misguided.

 Sadly, my tribe has made many harmful mistakes over the years.
 For example, we as White People should have treated non-whites more justly for centuries.
 We as Americans should have behaved more rationally in Palestine, Iran, Cuba, Venezuela, Viet Nam, Grenada, Afghanistan, Iraq, Egypt, Lybia and Syria.
 Many of our actions were in response to and for the sake of wealthy insiders.
 Some were criminal.
 Many could have been avoided by application of ethical standards, including Just War Principles, UN Charter and Geneva Conventions.